FelixOnline/v2/content/articles/2013-11-15-the-only-time-you-should-hit-a-woman.md

 subtitle: >
   The President of IC Wing Chun about misplaced chivalry in martial arts.
 date: "2013-11-15 02:23:41 +0000"

 # Attributes from Felix Online V1
 id: "4066"
 old_path: /comment/4066/the-only-time-you-should-hit-a-woman
 aliases:
  - /comment/4066/the-only-time-you-should-hit-a-woman
+imported: true
+comments:
+ - Surely you understand the reason men and women compete separately in almost all sports is due to male physical prowess Youd be in separate classes if there were enough females to fill oneIn terms of speed theres no women in Usain Bolts league the male olympic lift total record is almost 150 the best females and so on for any physical even I can think of Its no chauvinism or gentlemanliness just basic biology that the average guy is more physically powerful than the average girl But when were not talking about average physiques then sure why not go ape with a 75kg built girl and go easy on the new skinny guy Less of this rubbish please felixThis article isnt about competition its about training Most martial artists will agree that while strength plays a factor its skill which determines how good you are at a martial art It doesnt matter how strong someone punches you if you have the skill to defend yourself So Im not really sure what relevance your comment has to the artic

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true